avolve-dao/avolve/docs/dao/onboarding.md

 - For questions, contact admin@avolve.io.
 - Join the DAO community to participate in governance and platform evolution.

+## 5. Where to Get Help
+- Email: admin@avolve.io
+- Join the community chat (see project README for invite)
+- See the [DAO Governance Guide](./governance.md) for more

+## 6. DAO Roadmap
+- See [Governance Guide](./governance.md#transition-to-full-dao-governance) for the decentralization plan and upcoming milestones.

 ---

 Welcome aboard!
 Together, we’re building a platform for transformation, transparency, and collective success.